hmrc/contact-frontend/README.md

 ## User details attached to the ticket <a name="user-details-attached-to-the-ticket"></a>

 In addition to the information provided by the user, the service collects the following context data:
-* *HTTP Referrer header* - this should be the same as the URL of the page on which the user initiated contact journey.
+* *HTTP Referrer header* - this should be the same as the URL of the page on which the user initiated the contact journey.
 Deskpro uses it to classify issues.
-* *HTTP UserAgent header* - this tells what browser user has
+* *HTTP UserAgent header* - this tells us what browser the user has
-* *user tax identifiers* - if the user has been logged on, some of his tax identifiers will be attached to the tickets.
-These identifiers can be later seen in DeskPro
+* *user tax identifiers* - if the user his logged in, user tax identifiers will be attached to the tickets.
+These identifiers can later be seen in Deskpro
 * *whether user's browser uses Javascript*
-* *user's id* - as provided in HeaderCarrier object
+* *user's id* - as provided in the HeaderCarrier object
-* *sessionId* - as provided in HeaderCarrier object
+* *sessionId* - as provided in the HeaderCarrier object

-Here is the list of supported identifiers:
+Here is a list of supported identifiers:

 * NIN
 * UTR